 T-Mobile says data on 37 million customers stolen

-T-Mobile said in a filing with the Security and Exchange Commission that the breach was discovered on Jan.
+T-Mobile said in a filing with the U.S. Securities and Exchange Commission that the breach was discovered Jan.
 5. It said the data exposed to theft — based on its investigation to date — did not include passwords or PINs, bank account or credit card information, Social Security numbers or other government IDs.

+The company has been hacked multiple times in recent years.
+In its filing, T-Mobile said it did not expect the latest breach to have material impact on its operations.
+But a senior analyst for Moody's Investors Service, Neil Mack, said in a statement that the breach raises questions about management's cyber governance and could alienate customers and attract scrutiny by the Federal Communications Commission and other regulators.

+"While these cybersecurity breaches may not be systemic in nature, their frequency of occurrence at T-Mobile is an alarming outlier relative to telecom peers," Mack said.

-T-Mobile has been hacked before.
-In July, it agreed to pay $350 million to customers who filed a class action lawsuit after the company disclosed in August 2021 that personal data including Social Security numbers and driver's license info had been stolen.
+In July, T-Mobile agreed to pay $350 million to customers who filed a class action lawsuit after the company disclosed in August 2021 that personal data including Social Security numbers and driver's license info had been stolen.
 Nearly 80 million U.S. residents were affected.

 It also said at the time that it would spend $150 million through 2023 to fortify its data security and other technologies.